[This article originally appeared on The Alternative Daily here.]

 The “Easy Way To Quit Smoking” book by Allen Carr, for example, will help you casually explore your addiction to nicotine.
 Before he quit, Carr smoked 100 cigarettes a day and tried countless times to give it up.
 But once he hacked the business of quitting once and for all, he wrote a powerful book on the subject.
 If you’re like, “How can a book help me quit smoking?” you’re in for a treat, my friend.
 Check out the thousands of Amazon comments if you don’t believe me.
 There’s also a handful of celebrities who endorse the method, like Ellen Degeneres and Ashton Kutcher.

-This book is the number one thing I recommend to those trying to quit smoking (and no, I’m not getting paid to say this).
+This book is the number one thing I recommend to those trying to quit smoking.
 Here’s the best part: You can smoke all the way through each chapter in order to quell your nerves — he’ll even tell you when to light up.

 2. Bust out your yoga mat

 For me, yoga is life.
 It’s the number-one reason I’m still a nonsmoker to this day.
 Apart from powerful pranayama (breathing) exercises to help strengthen your lungs, yoga offers a world of benefits, from lowering blood pressure to relieving chronic pain to healing the body at a cellular level, not to mention it’s calming, clarifying effects on the mind.